richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 We could use this data to perform an analysis of which product on catalogue pages are most likely to be clicked on, and whether that varies by user segment, for example.
 Analogous data points related to videos and listing the videos displayed on a selection page could be used by a Youtube-like site that wanted to analyse what drove users to select particular videos from a selection.

-In many cases, however, we will want to capture data related to specific events that occur on a user's journey, like playing a video, when those events occur.
+In many cases, however, we will want to capture data related to specific events that occur on a user's journey, like playing a video, when those events occur, rather than when a page loads.
 In these cases, we can use `dataLayer.push` function to add new data points to the layer when an AJAX event like watching a video occurs.
 For example, we might trigger the following with a video play:

 ```javascript
 dataLayer.push(